oslabs-beta/SkaleSafe/README.md

    kubectl apply -f config-map.yaml
    ```

-5. Create a Prometheus Deployment by applying 'prom-deploy.yaml'
+5. Create the Prometheus Deployment by applying 'prom-deploy.yaml'

    ```
    kubectl apply -f prom-deploy.yaml
    ```

-6. Expose Prometheus using Ingress by applying the 'ingress-controller.yaml' file
+6. Expose Prometheus using Ingress by applying the 'ingress-controller.yaml' file.

    ```
    kubectl apply -f cluster-role.yaml
    ```

-   This exposes the ingress object on port 8080:
+   This exposes the ingress object on port 8080.
+To change the port, just edit the ingress file!

    ```
    apiVersion: extensions/v1beta1